-In addition, Ellen Wei serves as Chief Financial Officer, Jennifer Trevitt serves as Corporate Secretary, Samson Siu serves as Controller, and Peter Voulgaris serves as Vice President, Corporate Development respectively, of the Company, Minco Silver and Minco Base Metals.
+In addition, Ellen Wei serves as Chief Financial Officer, Jennifer Trevitt serves as Corporate Secretary, Samson Siu serves as Controller, and Peter Voulgaris serves as Vice President, Corporate Development for each of the Company, Minco Silver and Minco Base Metals.
 Any decision made by such directors and officers will be made in accordance with their duties and obligations to deal fairly and in good faith with the Company and such other companies.
 In addition, such directors and officers will declare, and refrain from voting on any matter in which such directors or officers may have a conflict of interest.
-Nevertheless, there remains the possibility that the best interests of the Company will not be served because its directors and officers have other commitments.
-Matters between the Company and Minco Silver which put any of the directors or officers of the Company in a position of conflict are approved by the audit committee of the board of directors which is comprised of solely independent directors.
+Nevertheless, there remains the possibility that the best interests of the Company will not be served because its directors and officers of the Company in a position of conflict are approved by the audit committee of the board of directors which is comprised of solely independent directors.

-In addition to the potential conflicts described above, some of the directors of the Company are also directors or officers of other reporting and in non-reporting issuers who are engaged in other industry sectors.
+In addition to the potential conflicts described above, some of the directors of the Company are also directors or officers of other reporting and non-reporting issuers who are engaged in other industry sectors.
 Accordingly, conflicts of interest may arise which could influence the decisions or actions of directors or officers acting on behalf of the Company.